DigiBP/25DIGIBP1/README.md

 # Deployment

-The solution can be installed in three logical layers - Camunda, integration artefacts (JotForm + Make), and Python workers - followed by a section for university deployment and testing.
+The solution can be installed in three logical layers - Camunda, integration artefacts (JotForm + Make), and Python workers.
 Wherever further detail is required, links point to the dedicated README Appendices in *Readme – Appendix/*.

 ---